Learn a New Ukulele Chord Each Day of 2017!!!

 Hearing music, the intervals, chords, root movement.
 Getting your fingers to follow your ear.

-Chord construction, core and derived chords.
+Chord construction, core, and derived chords.

-A “Jazz” chord is simply a 4-part chord used in a wide variety of contemporary music. text-largely associated with “jazz” players, anyone can use these cool chords.
+A “Jazz” chord is simply a 4-part chord used in a wide variety of contemporary music.
+Widely associated with “jazz” players, anyone can use these cool chords.
 Playing background chords in support of a singer or soloist.

 Common chord progressions.